 We are looking for volunteers who can help out with gardening, construction of infrastructure, feeding the animals and any of the many tasks at hand.
 Help with the lay out and construction of two camp sites is needed.

-The project is still in its infancy and creative and enthusiastic people will be able to make a positive impact.
-The tasks can vary from tranquil gardening at the veggie patch to more robust physical work like bush clearing and wood chopping.
-There is a need for artistic creativity in various forms.
+The project is a combination of heliculture or snail farming and permaculture design for future sustainability.
+Together with the snails, we have a few chickens, pigs and bees.
+We are still at the beginning phase and enthusiastic people will be able to make a positive impact and leave a legacy!.
+The tasks may vary from tranquil gardening at the veggie patch, animal husbandry to more robust physical work like bush clearing and wood chopping.
+There is a need for artistic creativity in various forms from mural painting to wood carving/sculpture

 Persian (Farsi): Beginner